6 Things You Should Know About Your New Stand Mixer

 Were you the lucky recipient of a shiny new stand mixer over the holidays?
 Or maybe you bit the bullet and invested in one so you can finally make bread, cookies, and meringues with ease?
 No matter how you finally got one, a stand mixer is a great kitchen investment that, with proper care, will last for years (if not decades).

 Stand mixers like KitchenAid mixers are heavy-duty machines, but like all machines, sometimes need a little tweaking and adjusting to run properly.
 Here are some things you should know about your stand mixer to ensure you run and maintain it like a pro!

 Note: These tips, for the most part, relate directly to the KitchenAid stand mixer, although some have crossover to other brands.

 1. The height of the paddle above the bowl is adjustable.

 The attachment should sit just above the bottom of the bowl to mix properly without scratching against the bottom of the bowl, but it can shift out of alignment with use.
-Use a screwdriver to adjust the screw that attaches the head of the mixer to the stand — this will make the bowl higher or lower whenever it's not in the right place.
+Use a screwdriver to adjust the screw that attaches the head of the mixer to the stand — this will make the bowl higher or lower whenever it’s not in the right place.

 2. Tighten the hinge if the head wiggles.

 The metal pin where the hinge connects the head of the mixer to the body can start to shift and sometimes pop out, making the head loose and wobbly when the mixer is running.
 Just take the bowl off the mixer, turn the mixer onto its side, and tighten the screw that connects to the pin with a screwdriver.

 Watch a video: Hinge Pin Adjustment from KitchenAidTV

 3. Get a scraper blade (and maybe a new whisk).